pdelewski/ULang/cmd/doc/supported_go_features.md

 # Supported Go Features

-This document lists all Go language features supported by the ULang transpiler, based on analysis of the test cases and library code.
+This document lists all Go language features supported by the goany transpiler, based on analysis of the test cases and library code.

 ## 1. Primitive Types